8 Ways To Deal With Entitled Teenagers

 When your teenager behaves badly their needs to be a consequence – it is that simple.
 Every time you let something slide you set a new lower standard of what is okay in your teenager’s mind.
 The more you let something go the harder and longer it will take to correct going forward.

 You are not powerless as a parent.
 Even if a teen blatantly ignores or defies you, there will be something they want or use that is well within you power to withhold should they continue to make the choices they make.
 Have a look at the list of privileges in the previous post if you are struggling to find consequences.

 2. Don’t Empower an Inappropriate Attitude

 Whenever you react to your teenager’s inappropriate manner or defiant language in a manner that suggests you have been upset or wounded you are empowering them in both their belief and their behaviour.
 All misbehaviour has a goal, and a common goal for teenage is misbehaviour is to hurt, anger, or get a rise out of their parents.
 When you take the bait and join in the argument or let them see you are hurt, you both confirm their belief about their power over you and embolden them to do more of the same in the future.

 When your teen speaks to you inappropriately you need to stay calm and with a stern but measured tone say something like “I don’t like being spoken to like that” and walk away or accept their apology and continue.

-Likewise if you teen responds to a request or a demand with a disrespectful “Sure whatever!” or words to that effect, don’t let them see you get annoyed.
+Likewise, if your teen responds to a request or a demand with a disrespectful “Sure whatever!” or words to that effect, don’t let them see you get annoyed.
 Stay calm restate the instruction and this time state what the consequence will be if they don’t comply.
-Don’t stand around and wait for debate, make sure they here you and leave them to it.
+Don’t stand around and wait for debate, make sure they hear you and leave them to it.

 3. Don’t Rescue Your Teenager